Thorium-based nuclear power: History

+Reactor (THTR-300), a 300MWe commercial reactor was constructed and commenced operation in 1985.
+However, both reactors were plagued with design issues.
+THTR-300 was shut down in 1989, after only four years of operation.

-Despite the documented history of thorium nuclear power, many of today's nuclear experts were nonetheless unaware of it.
+Despite the documented history of thorium nuclear power, and successful demonstration of thorium-based breeding by the operation of the LWBR core at Shippingport, by 2009 many nuclear experts were nonetheless unaware of it.
 According to Chemical & Engineering News, "most people—including scientists—have hardly heard of the heavy-metal element and know little about it", noting a comment by a conference attendee that "it's possible to have a Ph.D. in nuclear reactor technology and not know about thorium energy."
 Nuclear physicist Victor J. Stenger, for one, first learned of it in 2012:

-Others, including former NASA scientist and thorium expert Kirk Sorensen, agree that "thorium was the alternative path that was not taken".
+Others, including former NASA scientist and prominent thorium advocate Kirk Sorensen, agree that "thorium was the alternate path".
 According to Sorensen, during a documentary interview, he states that if the US had not discontinued its research in 1974 it could have "probably achieved energy independence by around 2000".

-On 18 May 2022 US Senate bill S.4242 – "A bill to provide for the preservation and storage of uranium-233 to foster development of thorium molten-salt reactors", the 'Thorium Energy Security Act' was introduced for the first time.
-Sorensen had urged this measure since 2006.
+On 18 May 2022, US Senator Tommy Tuberville introduced US Senate bill S.4242 – "A bill to provide for the preservation and storage of uranium-233 to foster development of thorium molten-salt reactors", the 'Thorium Energy Security Act', a measure which Sorensen had urged since 2006.
+However, it was not adopted by Congress.